BSCB Training and Conference Team

 Research has shown (Carpenter et al, 2009, The Organisation, Outcomes and Costs of Inter-Agency safeguarding Training to safeguard and promote the welfare of children.
 London: DCSF) that multiagency training in particular is useful and valued by professionals in developing a shared understanding of child protection and decision making.

-Inter-agency Training Programme 2017 to 2018
+Inter-agency Training Programme

 The BSCB Inter-agency Training Programme aims to increase participants’ knowledge and skills in the field of child protection and safeguarding in order to provide high quality services and improve outcomes for children, young people and their families and carers.